-Africa and Asia remain the two continents most affected by counterfeits and with Nigeria being one of the most populous countries in both regions, it’s little wonder the country is facing an influx of fake products.
+Africa remains the continent most affected by counterfeits and with Nigeria being it’s most populous country, it’s little wonder the nation is facing an “epidemic” of fake products.
 From well-known places of commerce like the Yaba and Lagos Island markets in Lagos to the famous Aba market in Abia state and even on e-commerce platforms, buyers are overwhelmed with the number of fake goods, most of which are sadly passed off as the real deal.

-Having a knowledge of the most commonly counterfeited products in the market will definitely be beneficial to the purchasing public.
+Having a knowledge of the most commonly counterfeited products in the market will definitely be beneficial to anyone who buys things regularly.

 What are the 10 Most Commonly Counterfeited Products in the Nigerian Market?

 Fake food is simply known as food fraud.
 Wouldn’t you be pained if you bought an expensive bag of rice and found out that it was all plastic just after taking out some to cook our delicious Nigerian Jollof?
 It might seem strange but there is a lot of fake rice in Nigeria and over 100 bags of plastic rice were seized in 2016.
 Fake food generally is so much that it has been taking Nigerian lives and one painfully unforgettable instance came up in 2018 when two students of a school in Abuja died after eating counterfeit biscuits at a classmate’s birthday party, we’ve had various cases of fake and expired packaged foods and this tragic incident is part of a global explosion of food fraud when consumers are purposely misled to buy such products.